RodZill4/material-maker/material_maker/doc/node_transform_customuv.rst

 Parameters
 ++++++++++

-The **CustomUV** node accepts a *scale* and a *rotate* parameters that define the strength of the random scale and rotate transforms applied locallly to the result.
+The **CustomUV** node accepts the following parameters:

+* *Inputs* is the number of alternate shapes in the input (1, 4 or 16).
+Images containing several shapes can easily be created using the **Tile2x2** node.
+* *Scale X and Scale Y* are the scale along X and Y axes applied to each instance.
+* *Rnd Rotate* is the maximum angle of the random rotation applied to each instance.
+* *Rnd Scale* is the amount of random scaling applied to each instance.
+* *Variations*: if checked, the node will deform different variations of its input (i.e. roll a different seed for each instance)